hazelgrove/hazelnut-livelits-agda/README.md

 This should take less than a minute, produce a line of output per agda file as Agda checks each module, and then exit without producing an error.

+Note that the `docker build` command copies the files from your host machine into the virtual one, so if you modify them and then just rerun the `docker run` command without rerunning `docker build`, you will be checking stale files.

 Example output of each of these two steps is shown here, although the exact output may differ on your machine slightly: